Cushing’s disease in horses is a common disorder involving the endocrine system.

 The pituitary gland is found at the base of the brain and is commonly called the master gland as it controls the hormonal system of the body.
-It is believed that tumor formation in the pituitary gland causes the disease known as Cushing’s disease and prompts overproduction of Cortisol.
-Cortisol normally functions as regulator of heart function, blood pressure, and metabolism, as well as regulating muscular tone and helping with stress response.
-Overproduction of the hormone is not beneficial to the horse and may reduce the animal’s life expectancy.
-Also, if the tumor enlarges, there is a possibility that the horse will become blind.
+It is believed that tumor formation in the pituitary gland causes Cushing’s disease and prompts overproduction of the hormone cortisol.

 Managing the Horse with Cushing’s disease